by Texas Homesteader ~

-My family often saves them and passes them on to me for reuse.
-Then I’m able to reuse the cardboard egg cartons to make Fire Starters for RancherMan.
+My family often saves cardboard egg cartons for me for reuse.
+Then I’m able to make Fire Starters for RancherMan.

 But when my chickens are laying, this wire basket in the fridge is really the only thing I need.

 Eliminating Items Purchased In Plastic Tubs – Yogurt

 Making yogurt was the very first step I took when I started my simple-life journey.
 I hated all those disposable plastic tubs in which my beloved yogurt was sold.

 I started making Homemade Stove-Top Yogurt every week or so since then (and it’s been decades).

 Then I discovered the even easier Instant Pot Yogurt method.
 Now it’s even easier to keep our fridge stocked with homemade yogurt.
 And there are no plastic tubs to throw away since I put them in single-serve reusable mason jars.

 Don’t Expect Perfection

-OK, you do your best but still there’s gonna be plastic come with your food, right?
+OK, you do your best but still need to use something disposable sometimes, right?
 There’s no need in beating yourself up over it.

 But here’s the thing – oftentimes it’s easy eliminate the disposable plastic for a reusable glass counterpart.
 Or repurpose something for an entirely different (but equally convenient) substitution.

 I’m hoping to inspire you to eliminate single use waste in your home with some of these zero-waste kitchen swaps.
 But baby steps are good too.
 What are your favorite was to reduce waste in your own kitchen?

 - How I Got Cute Red/White Gingham Napkins For $1